1. Resource Library

 Step 1: Image acquisition

 The first requirement is to capture an image of the physical document you want to digitize.
 This is often done using a camera, which reads the image and converts it into binary data that software can understand.
-To accomplish this, the software separates the dark portion of the document (text) from the light portion (background).
+To accomplish this, the optical character recognition software separates the dark portion of the document (text) from the light portion (background).

 Step 2: Preprocessing